-Although these are three of the most notable desert adapted species, not to mention three of the biggest, there are others who’ve made the desert their home and have fascinating adaptations to show for it.
-One example is the web footed gecko.
-This gecko has become the only one in the world to develop webbed feet, an adaptation that allows them to walk on top of, and dig down into sand.
+Although these are three of the most notable desert-adapted species, not to mention three of the biggest, there are others who’ve made the desert their home and have fascinating adaptations to show for it.
+One example is the web-footed gecko.
+This gecko has become the only one in the world to develop webbed feet, an adaptation that allows them to walk on top of, and dig down into the sand.
 Their days are spent in cool burrows, and they come out at night in order to feed.
-The side winding adder meanwhile is so called because of its distinctive sideways motion that allows it to keep up to half of its body away from hot sand.
-Additionally its eyes are on top of its head so it can see what’s happening around it even when buried beneath the sand.
+The sidewinding adder meanwhile is so-called because of the distinctive sideways motion that allows it to keep up to half of its body away from the hot sand.
+Additionally, its eyes are on top of its head so it can see what’s happening around it even when buried beneath the sand.
 In a masterful display of convergent evolution, the only other side winding snake can be found in America, unsurprisingly, it also lives in a desert.

 With thanks to the Giraffe Conservation Foundation for their help with this piece.